-This is a relatively stable ecosystem dominated by positive feedback mechanisms and so they were highly variable over space and time.
+This is a relatively stable ecosystem dominated by positive feedback mechanisms so were highly variable over space and time.
 Variability was dependent on patch size, native burning and adjacent vegetation.

 Art Zack (azack@fs.fed.us) and Craig Glazier (cglazier@fs.fed.us) provided input to an earlier version of this model.